Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/07/six-professors-appointed.md

 Professor Gonzalo Guillén Gosálbez (*1978), currently Associate Professor at ETH Zurich, as Full Professor of Chemical Systems Engineering in the Department of Chemistry and Applied Biosciences.
 In his research, Gonzalo Guillén Gosálbez focuses on sustainability assessment and optimisation in relation to chemical systems.
 He is particularly interested in new chemical technologies, the chemical recycling of plastic waste, and novel catalytic systems used in applications such as organic synthesis.
 His research receives funding from several reputable sources, including the Swiss National Science Foundation, the EU and numerous industry partners.
 Gonzalo Guillén Gosálbez is a highly esteemed teacher and colleague who is set to develop the chemical engineering curriculum even further when he takes over the post of Director of Studies at the Department.

-## Award of the title of “Professor of Practice”
+## Award of the title of Professor

 (Photograph: © Monika Krichel)